 OF Times Class Meets Maximum # of Absences Allowed

 3 times a week 6

 2 times a week 4

 1 times a week 2

 Developmental classes

-(DEV010, DEV020, DEV030) 3
+(DEV010, DEV020, DEV030) Equivalent to one week of class

 These norms will apply for standard fifteen-week Fall and Spring semester schedules.
 Separate scales will be devised for Intersession and Summer sessions.
 It is recommended that any student who accumulates absences as defined above meet with his/her instructor and, if necessary, withdraw from class.
 Students are encourages to attend class since attendance is vital to successful academic achievement.
 Students who do not attend class at least one of the first two weeks will be administratively dropped from the course.